igem-waterloo/uwaterloo-igem-2018/wiki/pages/Design.md

 In these experiments, we’re using JT2, an E. coli strain that has the MetE gene under control of the CcaS/R promoter, but behaves as a methionine auxotroph without CcaS/R plasmids.
 The methionine-producing population is transformed to contain CcaS/R and is exposed to light (such that MetE is expressed).
 The non-producing population is empty, or non-transformed, JT2.

 	We did not expect our experimental sample, empty JT2 in the filtrate described above, to grow.
 Yet, several controls were needed to ensure that the lack of growth was indeed due to a lack of methionine.
 Each one sought out to test a different question/ possibility:
-- Did JT2 simply not grow because there were not enough nutrients (other than methionine) in the filtrate?
+-Did JT2 simply not grow because there were not enough nutrients (other than methionine) in the filtrate?
 That is, if methionine is available in excess, does the filtrated used M9 medium have sufficient nutrients left to support growth?
  -We tested this by
   -re-inoculating a sample of filtrate with methionine-producing cells
   -adding methionine to